Grants & Fellowship

 AQSG Endowment Grant

 AQSG is proud to offer grant opportunities funded entirely from earnings of the Endowment Fund.
 The grants are specific to outreach projects instead of quilt research and do not require membership in AQSG.
 Endowment Grants may be awarded to an individual, a group, an organization or institution with the best proposal for outreach projects that advance the mission of the American Quilt Study Group.
-The amount available for the 2020 Endowment Grant will be available after January 1.
+This year, the Endowment Grant will award up to $2,000 for projects that have a lasting and tangible effect in supporting this purpose.

 Lucy Hill Research Grant